Time is not a Healer, but it Sure Makes Hindsight 20:20: Model Equivalences

 \begin{lemma} When $n>2$, each simulated round, there is a set $S$ of $n-1$ processes such that every process simulates receiving the messages of all members of $S$. \end{lemma} \begin{proof} Consider a simulated round.
-First we show that there is a process $p_l$ such that at least $n-2$ processes (different from $p_l$) hear from $p_l$ in phase~2.
+First, we show that (a) there is a process $p_l$ such that at least $n-2$ processes different from $p_l$ hear from $p_l$ in phase~2.
 Suppose towards a contradiction that, for every process $p$, there are no more than $n-3$ processes that hear from $p$ in phase~2.
 Then, the total number of messages received in phase~2 is at most $n(n-3)$.
 However, in the \ftrm{}, each process receives at least $n-2$ messages (since every process fails to receive at most one message), so at least $n(n-2)$ messages are received by the end of phase~2.
 Since $n(n-2)>n(n-3)$ for $n>2$, this is a contradiction.

-Next, consider the set $S$ of at least $n-2$ processes different from $p_l$ that $p_l$ hears from in phase~1.
-Since $p_l$ broadcasts the set of simulated messages received from $S$, by the above we have that at least $n-1$ processes (the members of $S$ and $p_l$) have all have the simulated messages of the members of $S$ by the end of phase~2.
-Thus, since $n-1\geq 2$ and the adversary can only prevent each process from receiving one message, all processes receive the simulated messages of the members of $S$ in phase~3.
+Next, consider the set $S'$ of at least $n-2$ processes different from $p_l$ that $p_l$ hears from in phase~1 and let $S=S'\cup\{p_l\}$.
+Note that $S$ has cardinality $n-1$.
+Let $M_S$ be the set of simulated messages of the members of $S$.

+In phase 2, $p_l$ broadcasts the set of simulated messages received from $S'$ and its own simulated message, i.e.\ $p_l$ broadcasts $M_S$.
+Thus, by Point (a) above, at least $n-1$ processes ($p_l$ and the $n-2$ other processes that receive its message) hold all the simulated messages in $M_S$ by the end of phase~2.
+Thus, because $n-1\geq 2$ for $n>2$, and since the adversary can only prevent each process from receiving one message, all processes receive $M_S$ in phase~3.

 \end{proof}